Snaacky/crouchjump/README.md

 # Crouchjump
 A crouch-jump hotkey script for PUBG without having to rely on in-game bugs, autohotkey, and third-party mouse/keyboard drivers.

+## Update
+As of December 21st, 2017, this project was deprecated when PUBG was released from early access and added vaulting.
+Thank you for the thousands of downloads!

 ## Download
 [You may click here to go to the download page.](https://github.com/Snaacky/Crouchjump/releases/)